Wavy-Bot/bot/README.md

 ## To-do list
 Stuff I'm still working on; It's quite a list, but it's (hopefully) worth it.
-_You might notice a weird pattern of completed items in this list, but that's just because I am going to do database-related stuff at the end since I am still deciding what db engine to use._
+_You might notice a weird pattern of completed items in this list, but that's just because I am doing database-related stuff now since I was still deciding what db engine to use._

 - [ ] General cog
     - [x] Ping